-This course enables students to develop practical pedagogical strategies and skills for teaching phonics and pronunciation in a purposeful and contextualised manner in primary and secondary school classrooms in Hong Kong.
-Students will micro-teach to try out teaching strategies and ideas gained from the course.
+This course enables students to develop practical innovative pedagogical strategies and skills for teaching phonics and pronunciation in a purposeful and contextualised manner in primary and secondary English classrooms in Hong Kong.
+Students will micro-teach to try out the teaching strategies and ideas gained from the course in accordance with diverse ethnical composition and learning needs as part of professional excellence.